-The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The ESG assessment methodology is using a proprietary software tool which sources data from one or several ESG data providers, public sources and/or internal assessments to derive overall assessments.
 The methodology applied to derive such overall assessments can be based on different methods, such as prioritizing one data vendor, worst-of or averaging approach.
 Internal assessments may take into account factors such as an issuer's future expected ESG developments, plausibility of data with regard to past or future events, the willingness to engage in dialogue on ESG matters and/or ESG-related decisions of a company.
 Further, internal ESG assessments for investee companies may consider the relevance of the exclusion criteria for the market sector of the investee company.